Decolonization Series: Hawaiʻi Labor Disputes, Alternative Economies and the Path to Ecological Wellbeing

 Rising Worker Movements and Alternative Economies

-A closer look at Hawaiʻi, demonstrates how labor unions and workers are pushing back against an exploitative status quo facing all industries, rejecting the pressures to sacrifice quality care and service for profit.
-From the Hawaiʻi Nurses Association to hotel and postal workers, laborers across the islands are organizing for fair wages and reasonable workloads, resisting employer demands that compromise their ability to serve communities well.
-This wave of labor action is no coincidence; it's a collective response to a profit-driven system that prioritizes financial gain over people.
-The hotel industry, a longstanding pillar of Hawaiʻi’s economy, exemplifies this tension as workers demand fair compensation and job security against equity firms that value profits over hospitality.
-Similarly, healthcare workers are calling for better staffing, wages, and conditions, amidst exhorbant executive pay; highlighting how deeply capitalism has permeated even essential services and “non-profits.”
+Recent worker actions in Hawaiʻi, demonstrate how unions are (and have been) pushing back against an exploitative status quo facing all industries.
+From nurses to hotel workers, labor unions are organizing for fair wages and reasonable workloads, resisting employer demands that compromise their ability to serve communities well.
+This wave of labor action is no coincidence; it's a part of a long history of collective response to a profit-driven system that prioritizes financial gain over people.
+The hotel industry, a longstanding pillar of Hawaiʻi’s economy, exemplifies this tension as workers take on some of the biggest corporations in the industry and major equity firms taking over hospitality.
+Similarly, healthcare workers are calling for better staffing, wages, and conditions, amidst outrageous executive pay; highlighting how deeply capitalism has permeated even essential services and “non-profits.”

 “It is difficult to envision a circular economy that can be environmentally sustainable without also achieving social reforms of the current oligopolistic market systems because these very systems inhibit our communities’ ability to act as agents of environmental change.”